-Mobile and Smart TV apps can be built effectively using React Native.
-With Native, you have the flexibility to be creative with the same functionalities as a web app.
+Mobile apps and Smart TV apps can be built effectively using React Native.
+With Native, you have the flexibility to be creative with the same functionalities in a mobile app as a website.
 Native apps work like web apps but have a native feel and look.

 - Dashboards and other Data Visualization Tools

 Data Visualisation tools require continuous data updations.
 Dashboards compile and display the business analytics of a project.
 These dashboards are generally constructed like a SPA on the client-side, affecting the app loading time significantly.

 - SEO friendly websites